sbthycode/Agriculture-Price-Prediction-ML/README.md

 ## Result:

-- Did a train test split of 80:20
-- Got an MAE of 699.2
+- Got an MAE of 699.2 on the Modal Price based on given features.